vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 The classes stay the same. we can achieve this with abstraction.

 # Dependency Injection

-The use of dependency injection is pretty typical to achieve OCP.
+The use of dependency injection is pretty typical strategy to achieve OCP.
 This technique allows us to extend already existing classes without modifying them.
 Since this is a frequent strategy to follow OCP, I thought we should give it a quick look.

-aids srp

-When you inject dependencies you avoid having that object creating these dependencies themselves.
-It’s like outsourcing that responsibility???
-As a result you have more flexibility and less coupling.
-But for our purposes here, also fewer reasons to change due to less coupling.

-Below. it knows the name of another class.
-It knows a method and its argument on that other class.
+It’s also useful in terms of keeping objects simple and adhering to SRP.

+Injecting dependencies sounds like a mouthful, I know.
+Maybe its not a bad analogy to a vaccination.
+We inject behavior into classes without creating tight coupling between them.
+In fact, the less the injected class knows about other classes, the better off the all are.
+Ignorance is bliss in Object Oriented Design—maybe.
+Or “in part”, as politicians like to spin their arguments.
+Since this seems to be a lofty goal to achieve, I don’t want to propagate it as a rule of sorts.

+What is pretty clear though is that if a class uses the behavior of another, the code is more brittle due to tight coupling.
+If you change the name of the class or its API, things break.
+The amount of breakage is something we can try to limit though.

+Below is an example from the code in the previous article.
+As I said, it was not done in terms of refactoring.
+It was still not addressing the Open/Closed Principle in a few places.
+For example, `MarkdownComposer` knows too much of another class, `PageExtractor`.
+Unnecessarily so.
+It knows the class’ name, a method and its argument. `MarkdownCompoer` can and should be more ignorant of these.
+Sure, it needs to know a little bit if it uses the behavior of another objects, but we can limit the extend.
+Knowing the details about the `detail_page_link` is maybe also not the business of dealing with markdown.

+#### Tight Coupling

 ``` ruby

 class MarkdownComposer